 However, if the mold infestation is not too much, then antifungal treatment will help to prevent root rot in the plants.

 Tips to Keep Your Potting Soil Fresh

 - Storing the potted soil properly can help hugely in how long it maintains the moisture and nutrient levels.
-For instance, in the winter, it is a good idea to store the used potting soil in a clean and dry container such as a new trash bag or clean trash can.
+For instance, in the winter, it is a good idea to store the unused potting soil in a clean and dry container or plastic bag such as a new trash bag or clean trash can.

 - Allow the old potting soil to dry completely before you store it.
 You can store unopened bags of potting soil in a storage container in a dry location

 If you have an opened bag of potting soil or an unopened one that you bought, stored and forgot about, then there are ways by which you can rejuvenate and renew the soil.